 - Iron Fist (Legendary): A high-risk, high-reward Legendary style with a unique mechanic: your punches deal massive damage and inflict a Slow debuff on your opponent, but they also hurt you when they land.
 Its ultimate — No Ribs Survived — deals 80% of the opponent's health while costing 50% of yours, making it one of the most dramatic fight-enders in UBG.
 It was slightly nerfed in its own named update but remains a top A-tier pick for confident players.
 The M2 is slow and telegraphed, so expect skilled opponents to perfect dodge it consistently.
 (Ultimate: No Ribs Survived)

 - Wolf (Mythic): The best Mythic style in the current UBG meta.
 Wolf received a significant speed boost to its White Fang ability, transforming it from a mid-tier style into a block-shredding force.
 It rewards relentless forward pressure — mashing M2 while advancing with White Fang builds chip damage through blocks and keeps opponents on the back foot.
-If you enjoy aggressive, in-your-face playstyles, Wolf is the best Mythic style for you.
+If you enjoy aggressive, in-your-face playstyles, Wolf is the best Mythic option.
 Struggles against patient, counter-based opponents.
 (Ultimate: White Fang)

-- Hands Low (Mythic): A defensive Mythic style built around bait-and-punish mechanics, with a unique low-guard posture and deceptive hitbox geometry that catches opponents off guard.
-Highly situational — absolutely punished by aggressive rush styles like Wolf or Slugger that don't need to be baited into range.
-Best in the hands of experienced, read-heavy players.
-Not recommended as your primary style in ranked UBG play.
+- Hands Low (Mythic) ↑ from C: A defensive Mythic style built around bait-and-punish mechanics, with a unique low-guard posture and deceptive hitbox geometry that catches opponents off guard.
+Highly situational — gets absolutely punished by aggressive rush styles like Wolf or Slugger that don't need to be baited.
+Best in the hands of experienced, read-heavy players who know their matchups cold.

 - Corkscrew (Rare): Fast light punches culminating in a powerful finishing blow, plus a high natural health regeneration rate that helps in longer bouts.
 The big weakness: the Corkscrew's signature secondary attack always comes from the right, making it extremely predictable at any moderate skill level.
 The Heartbreak Shot ultimate is satisfying to land but requires setup.
 (Ultimate: Heartbreak Shot)

-- Counter (Uncommon): Exactly what the name promises — solid dash and strong counterattack damage when you successfully read and counter an opponent's punch.
+- Counter (Uncommon): Exactly what the name promises — solid dash and strong counterattack damage when you successfully read and punish an opponent's punch.
 The power spike on a successful counter is genuinely high.
 The problem: you're entirely dependent on your opponent making mistakes, and low base damage makes neutral exchanges painful.
 (Ultimate: Jolt Blow)

 - Hammer (Rare): High single-hit damage that hits hard when it connects.
 Very slow attack animations make it one of the most readable styles at any moderate skill level — opponents see the punches coming and punish accordingly.
 Minimal defensive tools compound the problem.